-I, JOSEPH R. BIDEN JR., President of the United States of America, find that specified harmful foreign activities of the Government of the Russian Federation-in particular, efforts to undermine the conduct of free and fair democratic elections and democratic institutions in the United States and its allies and partners; to engage in and facilitate malicious cyber-enabled activities against the United States and its allies and partners; to foster and use transnational corruption to influence foreign governments; to pursue extraterritorial activities targeting dissidents or journalists; to undermine security in countries and regions important to United States national security; and to violate well- established principles of international law, including respect for the territorial integrity of states-constitute an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
-I hereby declare a national emergency to deal with that threat.16
+States national security; and to violate well- established principles of international law, including respect for the territorial integrity of states-constitute an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
+I hereby declare a national emergency to deal with that threat.26

 EO 14024 provides for the blocking of assets of persons to be specified that "come within the possession or control of any United States person."
-A "person" is an individual or entity, 17 and a United States person "means any United States citizen, lawful permanent resident, entity organized under the laws of the United States or any jurisdiction within the United States (including foreign branches), or any person in the United States."
-The persons who may be subjected to the blocking sanctions include people who have been involved in interference with elections, transnational corruption, infliction of bodily harm on a US person or a citizen or national of a US ally or partner, actions to circumvent US sanctions including the use of digital currencies, material
+A "person" is an individual or entity,27 and a United States person "means any United States citizen, lawful permanent resident, entity organized under the laws of the United States or any jurisdiction within the United States (including foreign branches), or any person in the United States."28 The persons who may be subjected to the blocking sanctions include people who have been involved in interference with elections, transnational corruption, infliction of bodily harm on a US person or a citizen or national of a US ally or partner, actions to circumvent US sanctions including the use of digital currencies, material assistance, sponsorship or financial support of any of the specified activities.29 The restrictions to apply to specified persons are prohibitions which "include": "the making of any contribution or provision of funds, goods, or services by, to, or for the benefit of any person whose property and interests in property are blocked pursuant to this order; and.. the receipt of any contribution or provision of funds, goods, or services from any such person."30 OFAC applies a 50% rule under which entities owned 50% or more by a designated person are also subject to sanctions measures.31